 WelCare Kingston – WelCare run WelCare House which is a place for local families to meet, connect and support each other.
 They care about parents and parenting and WelCare House has a long history of being a friendly and open place where parents and children can build confidence, support each other and get advice.
 They understand the challenges of parenting and welcome families from all backgrounds to WelCare.
 They have a longstanding presence in the local community that enables them to provide long-term support for families.
 They have a drop in service for parents who need advice and support or just a place to go to connect with others.
 They organise events and play for families, including during the holidays.
 They offer targeted support for parents experiencing mental health issues and for families caring for the children of prisoners.

-Through our curate, Sister Veronica, the church has forged strong links with the church in the Solomon Islands.
+Through our former curate, Sister Veronica, the church has forged strong links with the church in the Solomon Islands.
 We have had several visits from groups of monks and nuns, from teachers, and most recently from the Bishop.
 A few of our members have also visited the church there.
 The Sunday School has sent reading books to Muana school and we have contributed to cost of developing a new secondary school.
 We also support them, through prayers and financially for the work of the church, particularly in their centre for housing women and children who are victims of domestic abuse.
 We have found this an enriching experience as a church.
 It gives us a world-wide view of our faith and it enables us to share our mission with people who we would otherwise not know.